 Despite their bulk, the Bose Soundsports are comfortable to wear, and deliver clean and mostly uninterrupted audio, whether you're on the move or sitting at your desk.
-And, at $149, they're no more expensive than many of their premium competitors, such as the $149 Jabra Sport Coach or the $199 Jaybird Freedom, making this Bose product competitive in more ways than one.
+And, at $129, they're no more expensive than rivals like the Jaybird Tarah Pro, making this Bose product competitive in more ways than one.

 Get the BEST of Tom’s Guide daily right in your inbox: Sign up now!